 - It helps the company in minimizing the risk associated with the hedged item

-- A main issue with the cash flow hedge is the time when the gains or losses is to be recognized in earnings in case hedging transaction is related to the forecasted transaction.
+- A main issue with the cash flow hedge is the time when the gains or losses are to be recognized in earnings in case the hedging transaction is related to the forecasted transaction.

-- If changes in cash flow of hedged instrument and hedging do not offset each then hedge will be considered as ineffective and the purpose of hedging becomes unuseful.
+- If changes in the cash flow of hedged instruments and hedging do not offset each, then hedging will be considered ineffective, and the purpose of hedging becomes un-useful.